andrewmarkham/contentsecuritypolicy/README.md

 - Global '*report only*' mode, or specify for each policy.
 - Ability to specify paths which are excluded from outputting the policy header.

+Review the [Admin Interface](./documentation/admin-interface.md) documentation for more detail on how to manage the policies.

 ----

 ## Installation